FlexChia/home/README.md

 # Who we are

 FlexChia Team is based on South Korea.
 We have distinctive strength for 2 way pool farming methodes FlexChia Protocol and OPP.
+As you already know, the existing present plot version could not support pooling system due to its restriction.
+You may can say 'Yes...' because there is one pool if you are brave enough to submit your mnemonic, but it will force us to burden the worries of security.

+w

-As many farmers already know, The existing initial version of Plot file could not support pooling system have to be replotted when layer 2 version of Plot released
+have to be replotted when layer 2 version of Plot released

+we are developping Flex Chia miner

 besides OPP.